An equivalence theorem for algebraic and functorial QFT: The globally hyperbolic Lorentzian bordism pseudo-operad

 of operations in the operad $\P_{\Loc_m^\perp}$ from Definition \ref{def:PLoc}, where $V_{0_i}\subseteq M_{0_i}$ is a causally convex open subset which contains the Cauchy surface $\Sigma_{0_i}\subset V_{0_i}$, for all $i=1,\dots,n$, and $V_1\subseteq M_1$ is a causally convex open subset which contains the Cauchy surface $\Sigma_1\subset V_1$.
 The $1$-ary operation $\iota_1 : V_1\to N$ in $\P_{\Loc_m^\perp}$ is required to be a Cauchy morphism, but the $n$-ary operation $\und{\iota_0}: \und{V_0}\to N$ in $\P_{\Loc_m^\perp}$ is allowed to be general.
 (In particular, in the case of $n=1$, the $1$-ary operation $\iota_0: V_0\to N$ in $\P_{\Loc_m^\perp}$ does not necessarily have to be a Cauchy morphism.)
 The images in $N$ of the Cauchy surfaces must satisfy the following condition: \begin{itemize} \item \underline{\textit{Cauchy case:}} In the case where $n=1$ and the $1$-ary operation $\iota_0: V_0\to N$ in $\P_{\Loc_m^\perp}$ is a Cauchy morphism, we require that

 is contained in the causal past in $N$ of $\iota_1(\Sigma_1)$.

 \item \underline{\textit{Non-Cauchy case:}} In all other cases, we require that the closure

 is contained in the chronological past in $N$ of $\iota_1(\Sigma_1)$. \end{itemize} Recall that the chronological past $I_N^-(S)\subseteq N$ of a subset $S\subseteq N$ consists of all points in $N$ which can be reached by past-pointing time-like curves emanating from $S$, while the causal past $J_N^-(S)\subseteq N$ consists of $S\subseteq N$ and all points in $N$ which can be reached by past-pointing causal curves emanating from $S$.
 Note in particular that the condition \eqref{eqn:bordismsurfacesI} allows the images in $N$ of different Cauchy surfaces to intersect, as long as their causal order is maintained, while the stronger condition in \eqref{eqn:bordismsurfacesII} forbids such intersections.
-Our reasons for this asymmetric treatment of the Cauchy and non-Cauchy cases will become clearer when we define the operadic compositions in the pseudo-operad $\LBop_m$, see Remark \ref{rem:CauchyvsnonCauchy} below. \sk
+Our reasons for this asymmetric treatment of the Cauchy and non-Cauchy cases are of a technical Lorentzian geometric origin and they will become clearer when we define the operadic compositions in the pseudo-operad $\LBop_m$, see Remark \ref{rem:CauchyvsnonCauchy} below. \sk

 The geometric interpretation of the $1$-ary operations $(N,\iota_0,\iota_1) : (M_0,\Sigma_0)\hto (M_1,\Sigma_1)$ with $\iota_0: V_0\to N$ a Cauchy morphism is given by globally hyperbolic Lorentzian bordisms